 Do I Want to Be a Weight Loss Consultant?

 A weight loss consultant works with clients to educate them on issues regarding weight loss, diet and exercise.
 The consultant assesses a client's current weight and nutrition choices to guide the client to a healthier lifestyle with the aim of losing weight and keeping it off.
 Evening or weekend hours might be necessary in order to meet clients' scheduling needs.
 Tact is often called for when dealing with clients who struggle with weight loss.

 The requirements to become a weight loss consultant vary by employer.
-A bachelor's degree and experience in the field can help improve career outlook.
+A bachelor's degree and experience in the field can help improve a consultant's career outlook.
 The following table outlines common requirements to become a weight loss consultant:

 |Degree Level||Varies by employer, from a high school diploma to a bachelor's degree*|